CrowdStrike Parsing Standard (CPS) 1.1

 Why CrowdStrike Parsing Standard (CPS)

-The Crowdstrike Parsing Standard builds on the Elastic Common Schema (ECS) 8.x.
-ECS isn't specific to any data store, which gives us a lot of flexibility.
+The Crowdstrike Parsing Standard builds on the Elastic Common Schema (ECS).
+ECS isn't specific to any data store, which provides a lot of flexibility.
 It's a mature and proven common schema for metrics, logs, traces and resources, managed by the OpenTelemetry community which shares our interest in the convergence of observability and security.
 See ECS Categorization fields for more detail on ECS fields.

 For any given data source, when developing a parser, you can decide which domain specific fields are applicable to the data.